 Coffeyville MSA.
-Effective February 19, 2020, the Conflicts Committee of the board of directors of CVR GP and the Audit Committee of CVR Energy approved, and CRNF and CRRM entered into, a new Coffeyville Master Service Agreement (the "Coffeyville MSA") which replaced and consolidated the Feedstock Agreement, the Coke Supply Agreement, the Hydrogen Agreement, the Water Agreement, the Easement Agreement, and the Lease Agreement (collectively, the "Replaced Coffeyville Agreements") on substantially equivalent terms as the Replaced Coffeyville Agreements and resetting the durations thereof, as applicable, commencing February 19, 2020, the Coffeyville MSA provides for monthly payments, subject to netting, for all goods and services supplied under the Coffeyville MSA.
+Effective February 19, 2020, the Conflicts Committee of the board of directors of CVR GP and the Audit Committee of CVR Energy approved, and CRNF and CRRM entered into, a new Coffeyville Master Service Agreement (the "Coffeyville MSA") which replaced and consolidated the Feedstock Agreement, the Coke Supply Agreement, the Hydrogen Agreement, the Water Agreement, the Easement Agreement, and the Lease Agreement (collectively, the "Replaced Coffeyville Agreements") on substantially equivalent terms as the Replaced Coffeyville Agreements.
+In addition to affirming the terms and services described in the Replaced Coffeyville Agreements and resetting the durations thereof, as applicable, commencing February 19, 2020, the Coffeyville MSA provides for monthly payments, subject to netting, for all goods and services supplied under the Coffeyville MSA.

 Corporate MSA.
-Also effective February 19, 2020, the Conflicts Committee of the board of directors of CVR GP and the Audit Committee of CVR Energy approved, and the parties entered into, a new Corporate Master Service Agreement (the "Corporate MSA") between Coffeyville Services, LLC ("CSLLC," formerly Coffeyville Resources, LLC) and certain of its affiliates, including CVR Partners, its general partners, and its subsidiaries, which replaced and consolidated the Services Agreement, the GP Services Agreement, and the Trademark License Agreement (collectively, the "Replaced Corporate Agreements") on substantially equivalent terms as the Replaced Corporate Agreements and resetting the durations thereof, as applicable, commencing February 19, 2020, the Corporate MSA provides for payment by each service recipient under the Corporate MSA of a monthly fee for goods and services supplied under the Corporate MSA, subject to netting and an annual true up, as well as pass-through of any direct costs incurred on behalf of a service recipient without markup.
+Also effective February 19, 2020, the Conflicts Committee of the board of directors of CVR GP and the Audit Committee of CVR Energy approved, and the parties entered into, a new Corporate Master Service Agreement (the "Corporate MSA") between Coffeyville Services, LLC ("CSLLC," formerly Coffeyville Resources, LLC) and certain of its affiliates, including CVR Partners, its general partners, and its subsidiaries, which replaced and consolidated the Services Agreement, the GP Services Agreement, and the Trademark License Agreement (collectively, the "Replaced Corporate Agreements") on substantially equivalent terms as the Replaced Corporate Agreements.
+In addition to affirming the terms and services described in the Replaced Corporate Agreements and resetting the durations thereof, as applicable, commencing February 19, 2020, the Corporate MSA provides for payment by each service recipient under the Corporate MSA of a monthly fee for goods and services supplied under the Corporate MSA, subject to netting and an annual true up, as well as pass-through of any direct costs incurred on behalf of a service recipient without markup.